 - Success in high school and college is contingent upon the healthy use of technology.

 At Oak Hill Academy we believe that healthy boundaries are often a necessary component of teaching students how to secure academic achievement for themselves.
-Cell phone use is allowed on campus only on weekends, internet access is filtered, and “screen time” is measured.
-At certain times throughout the day attention must be directed to the important details of academic and social development; our approach to technology and our Laptop Program provide the requisite structure for this transition to occur.
+Cell phone use is allowed on campus only at certain times, internet access is filtered, and “screen time” is measured.
+There are times throughout the day when attention must be directed to the important details of academic and social development; our approach to technology provides the requisite structure for this transition to occur.

 Our academic and resident life curricula address the consequences and dangers of life in a fast-paced digital world.
 And because we are preparing students for life in college, we implement graduated stages of accessibility to technology throughout their OHA tenure.